Stephen Colbert Talks Trump Inauguration Speech, Says It Was Like ‘Lincoln Huffing Paint Thinner’

 — A Gar (@OkChocta) January 21, 2017

-Colbert even managed to squeeze a reference to the Donald Trump “golden shower” drama into his over 13 minute attack on the Trump inaugural speech.
+Colbert even managed to squeeze a reference to the Donald Trump “golden shower” drama into his over 13-minute attack on the Trump inaugural speech.
 According to the late night host, the Obama and Biden team were forced to take Trump’s bashing, to “sit there as helpless as a damp Russian mattress.”

 As Rolling Stone reports, Stephen Colbert gave a special shout out to the outgoing First Lady, and that look on her face when she gracefully accepted a gift from Melania Trump on Friday morning.
 That look was instantly immortalized, becoming a meme that took over social media.